-Natural streams and riparian vegetation are retained and enhanced through revegetation.
-PO16 E16 Areas constructed as detention basins: Stormwater detention basins are designed and a. are adaptable for passive recreation; constructed in accordance with Planning scheme policy - Integrated design (Appendix C) and Planning scheme b. appear to be a natural land form; policy - Operational works inspection, maintenance and bonding procedures. c. provide practical access for maintenance purposes; d. do not create safety or security issues by creating potential concealment areas; e. have adequate setbacks to adjoining properties; f. are located within land to be dedicated to Council as public land.
-PO17 No example provided.
-Development maintains the environmental values of waterway ecosystems.
-PO18 No example provided.
-A constructed water body proposed to be dedicated as public asset is to be avoided, unless there is an overriding need in the public interest.
-PO19 E19 Lots are of a sufficient grade to accommodate effective stormwater drainage to a lawful point of discharge.
-The surface level of a lot is at a minimum grade of 1:100 and slopes towards the street frontage, or other lawful point of discharge.
+Natural streams and riparian enhanced through revegetat PO16 E16 Areas constructed as detent ion basins: Stormwater detention basins are designed and a. are adaptable for passi ve recreation; constructed in accordance with Planning scheme policy - Integrated design (Appendix C) and Planning scheme b. appear to be a natural land form; policy - Operational works inspection, maintenance and bonding procedures. c. provide practical access s for maintenance purposes; d. do not create safety or potential concealment security issues by creating areas; e. have adequate setback ks to adjoining properties; f. are located within land as public land. to be dedicated to Council PO17 No example provided.
+Development maintains the waterway ecosystems. environmental values of PO18 No example provided.
+A constructed water body propublic asset is to be avoided, need in the public interest.
+PO19 E19 Lots are of a sufficient grade stormwater drainage to a lav The surface level of a lot is at a minimum grade of 1:100 and slopes towards the street frontage, or other lawful point of discharge.